nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Editing a lesson: `editc` <a name="editc"></a>

+Updates the information of a lesson.

+Edits the lesson at the specified index in the currently viewed list.
+* At least one of the fields must be provided.
+* Existing values of the fields specified will be erased and updated to the input values

+Format: `editc INDEX [m/MODULE_CODE LESSON_CODE] [d/DAY] [t/START_TIME END_TIME] [r/REMARK]`

+Examples:
+* `editc 1 m/CS2100 B05`: Edits the module of the 1st lesson to be `CS2100 B05`
+* `editc 2 d/3`: Edits the day of the 2nd lesson to be Wednesday
+* `editc 3 t/10:00 12:00`: Edits the start time and end time of the 3rd lesson to be 10AM and 12PM respectively
+* `editc 4 r/COM01-0120`: Edits the remark of the 4th lesson to `COM01-0120`
+* `editc 5 m/CS2100 B05 d/3 t/10:00 12:00 r/COM01-0120`: All fields present in one command

+Command aliases: `updatec` `ec`

 #### Deleting a lesson / lessons: `deletec` <a name="deletec"></a>

 #### Finding a lesson / lessons: `findc` <a name="findc"></a>

 #### Listing all lessons: `listc` <a name="listc"></a>

+Shows a list of all lessons in contHACKS.

+Format: `listc`

+Command alias: `lc`

 #### Clearing all lessons: `clearc` <a name="clearc"></a>

+Purges **all** existing lesson from contHACKS. **Use with caution.**

+Format: `clearc`

+Command aliases: `clrc` `cc`

 ***